brackenluke/orm-backend-ecommerce/README.md

 ## Description
 A simple to use e-commerce backend that utilizes Node.js to help with creating tables.

+## Credits
+Some of the code I used is from another project.
+I used this repo as an example: https://github.com/elizabetholsavsky/e-commerce-back-end.
+I also used the mini project found in the UTSA gitlab Module 13 Mini-Project: Travel Planner to help as well.

 ## User Story
 AS A manager at an internet retail company<br />
 I WANT a back end for my e-commerce website that uses the latest technologies<br />